This easy 3 ingredient strawberry sauce is perfect for cheesecake, pancakes, ice-cream, and more! It will take your desserts to another level!

 It should be thick enough to coat the back of a spoon creating a perfect consistency for a smooth yet slightly thick sauce – perfect for drizzling over desserts.

-How to make it in 3 easy steps
+Make it in 3 easy steps

 Combine all the ingredients in a saucepan and bring to a boil, stirring occasionally.